Winning An Award: Your Complete Guide To A Successful Entry

 How Do I Choose the Right Awards Scheme to Enter?

 Whatever industry you work in, you can almost guarantee there will be an award that is relevant to your business.
-For example, architects could enter a project into architectural or building categories, while a marketing department might enter a campaign into marketing awards.
+Some are obvious, such as architects could enter a project into architectural or building categories while a marketing department might enter a campaign into marketing awards.

-To get started, the best thing to do is head online, search for your industry, and then look for awards.
-Then, make a list of all the ones that are relevant to you and find out what categories they offer.
-However, remember, finding the right option for you doesn’t necessarily mean sticking to your own industry.
-Instead, look at your campaign, activity, or project and explore whether other award schemes have categories within them that could be relevant.
+The best thing to do is head online, search for your industry and then look for the wide range of awards available.
+Make a list of all the ones that are relevant to you and find out what categories they offer.
+However, finding the right option for you doesn’t necessarily mean sticking to your own industry.
+Instead, look at your campaign, activity or project and explore whether other award schemes have categories within them that could be relevant.
 It could take time to do research, but it will be worth it.

 How Much Does It Cost to Enter an Award in the UK

-Once you have your list of awards you want to enter, look at whether they charge a fee to enter.
-Keep in mind that this can vary greatly – some are free, whereas others cost hundreds of pounds.
-The good news is that regardless of the industry you work in, there will be awards that have no fee to enter.
-So, do your research and decide if the cost outweighs the potential opportunities if you win an award.
+Once you have your list of awards you want to enter, look at whether they charge entry fees to enter.
+This can vary greatly, some are free while others cost hundreds of pounds.
+Usually, regardless of the where you work in, there will be industry awards that have no fee to enter so do your research and decide if the cost outweighs the potential opportunities if you win an award.

-Aside from the initial entry fee, you might also need to consider the cost of an awards dinner.
-Typically, most award schemes announce a shortlist of successful entries and you will likely be invited to attend the awards dinner.
+Aside from the initial entry fee, you might also need to consider the cost of an awards ceremony.
+Most award schemes announce a shortlist of successful entries and you will likely be invited to attend the awards dinner.
 Let’s be honest, if you do win, you want to be there to pick up your award and have your moment in the spotlight.
-That said, you should check if there is a cost to reserve a seat at a table.
-You may even want to reserve a whole table, especially if you’re inviting external partners involved in the project or campaign – it’s a great way to cement the relationship and could bring you more work.
+But you should check if there is a cost to reserve a seat at a table.
+You may even want to reserve a whole table especially if you’re inviting external partners involved in the project or campaign – it’s a great way to cement the relationship and could bring you more work.

 Remember, while the costs may seem expensive you need to remember your potential Return On Investment.
-If you’re shortlisted or win an award, here’s what happens: you should get lots of free coverage through the award host’s social media accounts.
-Moreover, a lot of awards also partner with magazines who will cover the event which will provide you with lots of free publicity.
-All in all, this will quickly outweigh any upfront costs you’ve had to pay out.
-Plus, this is great material for your own channels – everyone wants to work with a winner.
+If you’re shortlisted or win an award you should get lots of free coverage through the award host’s social media accounts.
+A lot in the awards industry also partner with magazines who will cover the event which will provide you with lots of free publicity.
+This will quickly outweigh any upfront costs you’ve had to pay out.
+Plus, this is great marketing material for your own channels – everyone wants to work with a winner.

 What to Check Before Entering Awards

-So, you’re ready to start writing your award entry.
+So, you’re ready to start with an entry submission.
 Stop!
 Before you get going with your awards submissions, there are a few things you need to check.

 Don’t put pen to paper (or fingers to keyboard) until you’ve answered the following five questions: